Arin Mirkan

 Arin Mirkan was 20 (or 22) and a mother of two.
 Haj Mansour, the Kurdish defence official in Kobani, reported that Kurdish fighters had been forced to withdraw from a strategic hill south of Kobani.
 Mirkan stayed behind, attacking ISIL militants as they surrounded her.
 She eventually detonated explosives attached to her body, killing ten enemy fighters.

 Twenty-seven ISIL fighters were thought to have died in the day's clashes, but it is unclear how many were the result of Arin's explosives.

-Memorials

-In Kobanî a statue remembering Arin Mirkan was erected.
+In Kobani a statue remembering Arin Mirkan was erected.
 Andrew Webb-Mitchell composed a violin concerto named Arin Mirkan.